jcp650/Kickstarter-analysis/README.md

 ## Using Excel to analyze Kickstarter data

-The goal of this analysis is to provide insight into the best configuration for a Kickstarter campaign in Great Britian for a musical theater production.
+The goal of this project is to provide insight into the best configuration for a Kickstarter campaign in Great Britian for a musical theater production.

 Listed below are a selection of notable trends that became evident through analyzing Kickstarter data.